 The Corporation conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Corporation.
 These committees are finance and resources, remuneration, quality and standards and audit.
-Full minutes of all meetings, except those deemed to be confidential, are available on the College's website at sjr.ac.uk or from the Clerk to the Corporation at:
+Full minutes of full governing body meetings, except those deemed to be confidential, are available on the College's website at sir.ac.uk or from the Clerk to the Corporation at: